torressam333/mern_project_mgmt/README.md

 ## Usage

-Once the app is running, you can access it at http://localhost:4005
+Once the app is running, you can access it at http://localhost:4005 (Features that will be created in this repo, currently a WIP! :D)

 - To create a new client or project, click the "+" button in the top right corner of the screen.
 You can then enter the relevant information and click "Create"